qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

      - [boolean]

        Default: True
-     - Check if you don't want to add the features that cannot be joined
+     - Check if you don't want to keep the features that could not be joined
    * - **Joined field prefix**

        Optional